 Near the old Seoul Station, and right in the center of the city, you can find one of Seoul’s newest attractions.
-In some ways it began in 1970 when an overpass was built for a highway, but it was converted to a pedestrian park in 2017, hence you may also see it called Seoul Skypark 7017.
+In some ways it began in 1970 when an overpass was built for a highway, but it has since been converted to a pedestrian park which was completed in 2017, hence you may also see it called Seoul Skypark 7017.

 The area around the old Seoul Station has been undergoing revitalization recently and Seoullo 7017 is one part of a larger plan to help revitalize the area while maintaining it’s local charm and history.

 We visited early morning before there were too many people around.
 There are a few access points along its length.

 It splits into different paths as it uses the old highway’s on and off ramps.
 Each leads to a different area and a map is available to show you which to use to get to local attractions.

 Once in the elevated park there’s a lot to see and do from art installations….

 to a trampoline for kids, a viewpoint, with timetable, to watch the KTX train go under you…

 and tourist offices, cafes and little shops, plus what is partially an information office, but more for the plants.
 Most of these open at 10am and close 10pm.